trevorvanhoof/MayaAPIWrappers/README.md

 _This code is elaborated in the Howtos & Examples below._

 ### Type IDs
-Finally, maya plugins use MTypeId's to distinguish nodes from each other.
+Maya plugins use MTypeId's to distinguish nodes from each other.
 This plugin will put all nodes on consecutive IDs starting at 0.

 If you want to start at a different number, simply add this to 1 of your header file: